-The Amazon EC2 web service complies with the current WS-Security standard, requiring SOAP request messages to be hashed and signed for integrity and non-repudiation.
+The Amazon EC2 web service requires all SOAP requests to be sent over HTTPS.
+In addition, the service complies with the current WS-Security standard, requiring SOAP request messages to be hashed and signed for integrity and nonrepudiation.
 WS-Security defines profiles which are used to implement various levels of security.
 Amazon EC2 secure SOAP messages use the BinarySecurityToken profile, consisting of an X.509 certificate with an RSA public key.